Enregistré comme favori 652 fois

 Bowen Island is situated off the Sea-to-Sky highway between Vancouver and Whistler, a major ski destination.
 There are also many ski mountains on the north shore of Vancouver, readily accessible by bus from Horseshoe Bay (which is where the ferry from Bowen docks in West Vancouver).
 There are ferries from Horseshoe Bay to Vancouver Island and the Sunshine Coast, so this is a great leaping off point to explore some of the most beautiful areas of the lower mainland of British Columbia.
 The weather in this area is glorious in the summer and fall months (May—October)—sunny, dry, temperate—and wet and rainy through the winter months (November—April).
 The good news about weather in the winter is that it is mild (usually above 0 degrees, hovering around 5-10 degrees), and therefore everything stays green even in the thick of winter.
 There are snowcapped mountains all around us, though.
 It's beautiful all year round.

 My husband, Shahar (originally from Israel) is a professor of Counselling Psychology at Adler University in downtown Vancouver.
 I am a Ph.D. student, working in the area of contemplative education and psychology, as well as a therapist with a small private practice.
-I also own a yoga studio on Bowen together with a business partner.
-We have a 4.5 year old daughter, Annika, who is out-going and a lot of fun, and a baby boy named Aden who is one year old.
+We also run a large retreat center at a gorgeous lakeside house on Bowen.
+We have a 7 year old daughter, Annika, who is out-going and a lot of fun, and a sweet 2.5 year old boy named Aden.

 Aide à la maison